 Similarities between eukaryotic and prokaryotic cells

-Eukaryotic and prokaryotic cells both have deoxyribonucleic acid (DNA) as the basis for their genes.
-This genetic material needed to regulate cell function and encodes the information which is passed onto progeny.
+Eukaryotic and prokaryotic cells both use deoxyribonucleic acid (DNA) as the basis for their genetic information.
+This genetic material is needed to regulate and inform cell function through the creation of RNA by transcription, followed by the generation of proteins through translation.

-In eukaryotic cells (which are nucleated), the cytoplasm is everything between the plasma membrane and the nuclear envelope.
-In prokaryotes cytoplasm encompasses everything within the plasma membrane.
+In eukaryotic cells, the cytoplasm comprises everything between the plasma membrane and the nuclear envelope, including the organelles; the material within the nucleus is termed the nucleoplasm.
+In prokaryotes the cytoplasm encompasses everything within the plasma membrane, including the cytoskeleton and genetic material.

 Differences between eukaryotic and prokaryotic cells